 Description and Biology

-Boxwood psyllids, Cacopsylla buxi, are tiny (about 1/16 inch), green, sucking insects that resemble leafhoppers or miniature cicadas.
+Boxwood psyllids, Cacopsylla buxi, are small (up to 1/8 inch), green, sucking insects that resemble leafhoppers or miniature cicadas.
 Boxwood psyllids overwinter as first instar nymphs still within their orange egg shells inserted between the bud scales in May and June.
 Eggs hatch as soon as the buds begin to open and the nymphs begin to feed on the expanding foliage, injecting their saliva and removing plant sap.
 Feeding injury produces cupping and curling of the leaves, enclosing several nymphs in the leaf pockets.
 The nymphs also produce white, fluffy secretions.
 Adults emerge in late May and June and mate.
 In July or August, female adults deposit one to seven eggs under each bud scale.
 Although adults continue to feed, they are not as damaging as nymphs.

 Boxwood psyllids seem to occur wherever boxwoods are grown.
 In the United States, however, they are most common in temperate areas.
 Boxwood is the only known host of this pest.
 Although both American and English varieties are attacked, American boxwoods are more likely to be severely infested.
 Psyllid nymphs extract sap from buds and young foliage.
 As a result, terminal leaves of infested plants become cupped and twig growth may be stunted.
 Since the boxwood psyllid completes its single annual generation early in the growing season, plants sometimes outgrow their injury by midsummer.